jbannick/hellokata-java/src/modules/usinglibs/hellomodusinglibs/README.md

 - The Jackson JSON library consists of three JARs.
 - The EventBus library consists of one JAR.

-- The Log4J2 library consists of two JARs.
+The Log4J2 library is semi-modularized and consists of two JARs.

 Both JAR's are multi-release, containing version directory trees for Java 9.
 Both JAR's contain version directory trees for Java 9.